 Prior to her election Jacqui gained valuable governance experience as a Waitaki District councillor in 1996 and later, in 1999, as deputy mayor.
 Her tenure with the Council allowed her to develop and hone her skills at getting to the heart of issues and their effect on people.

-These days Jacqui is Chairperson of the Law and Order Select Committee and Chair of the Law and Order Caucus Committee, committees responsible for examining matters relating to corrections, courts, criminal law, police and serious fraud.
+These days Jacqui is Chairperson of the Law and Order Select Committee, a committee responsible for examining matters relating to corrections, courts, criminal law, police and serious fraud.
 Jacqui’s role provides her the opportunity to create safer communities through the creation of legislation to maintain effective law enforcement.

 Jacqui is also a member of the Local Government and Environment Select Committee and is again pleased to belong to a group of parliamentarians seeking to improve community, district and regional procedures and services and their environments.
 Helping her to provide further oversight and impetus to those environmental duties is her membership of National's active Bluegreen team.

-Jacqui is now the Parliamentary Private Secretary for Tourism and for Local Government, as appointed by the Prime Minister.
-In these new roles, Jacqui uses her experience and knowledge in tourism and local government to provide support to the Minister of Tourism and to the Minister for Local Government, representing the Ministers at public events as required.
+In 2013, the Prime Minister appointed Jacqui as the Parliamentary Private Secretary for Tourism and for Local Government.
+In these new roles, Jacqui uses her experience and knowledge in tourism and local government to provide support to the Minister of Tourism and to the Minister for Local Government, representing the Ministers at meetings and public events as required.

 Jacqui is married to Oamaru lawyer Bill Dean.
 The couple have three adult children and two grandchildren.